2018 Amsterdam stabbing attack

-The 2018 Amsterdam stabbing attack was an attack on 31 August 2018, in Amsterdam Centraal station.
-A 19-year-old man from Afghanistan stabbed and injured two American tourists.
-The attacker was shot and injured by the police.
-Dutch Police confirmed that they believe he had a terrorist motive.
+On 31 August 2018, a knife attack occurred in Amsterdam Centraal station.
+Two American tourists were stabbed and injured in the station's western pedestrian tunnel before Amsterdam Regional Police shot and incapacitated the perpetrator, 19-year-old Afghan asylum seeker Jawed Sultani.

+Authorities suspected an Islamist motive, later confirmed by questioning of the perpetrator, who admitted that the attack was a retaliatory act for disparaging statements against Islam by Party for Freedom leader Geert Wilders.
+In October 2019, Sultani was sentenced to 26 years and eight months imprisonment and required to pay €3,000,000 to the victims.

 Incident

-At around 12:10 local time (CET) on 31 August 2018 a man who had recently arrived by train was observed by security staff in the west side tunnel of Amsterdam Centraal Station.
+At around 12:10 local time (CET) a man who had recently arrived by train was observed by security staff in the west side tunnel of Amsterdam Centraal Station.
 While they were discussing how to approach him, the man pulled out a knife and stabbed one tourist in the back, then attacked a second tourist.

 Police officers were 20 m away drew their weapons, and when the perpetrator ran towards another potential victim one of the officers opened fire and brought him down.

 The attack lasted nine seconds until the attacker was shot by police.
 Witnesses reported hearing two gunshots.
 Policemen ordered the suspect to "stay down" in English.
 The victims, who were "very badly injured" according to a police spokesman, and the suspect were taken to hospital.

-Impact
+Aftermath

 Train services were interrupted and the station, which was very busy on a Friday with many travellers from Amsterdam Schiphol airport, was temporarily closed.

 As a result of this attack, on 28 September 2018, the United States Department of State raised its travel advisory for the Netherlands from Level 1 to Level 2.